LimKianAn/x-cellent-cloudgateway/README.md

       - 8080:8080
 ```

-We have two docker networks: `legacy` and `cloudnative`, which represent two private networks.
-There's an nginx process running in the former network and we want to tap into that from the latter network.
+- Two docker networks: `legacy` and `cloudnative`, which represent two private networks
+- An nginx process runs in the former network and we want to tap into that from the latter network.
+- Two _cloudgateway_ containers: `server` and `client`.
+The server sits in both networks, whereas the client sits only in cloudnative network.
+Note that the configuration of cloudgateway is provided in `volumes`.
+- The port `8080` of the host is mapped to the same port of the client container.

+Our target is to tap into the niginx rnning behind the server.
+Note that we don't have access to the legacy network.
 How can we go about achieving that?
-We build a tunnel by running two cloudgateway processes in these two networks respectively.
+We build a tunnel between cloudgateway server and client.
 Let's see that in action!

 ```sh
 git clone git@github.com:LimKianAn/x-cellent-cloudgateway.git